operasoftware/devopera/_extensions/context-menus.md

 We can create a context menu item by calling the `create()` function.
 As an argument, this function takes an object that details which kind of context menu item we want to create.

-Lets for example create a context menu item that will only appear when a user right/ctrl-clicks some highlighted text; it will open a new tab, load [Google](http://www.google.com) in it, and perform a Google search for the selected text.
+Let’s for example create a context menu item that will only appear when a user right/ctrl-clicks some highlighted text; it will open a new tab, load [Google](http://www.google.com) in it, and perform a Google search for the selected text.

 To set up the context menu, we would write something like this in the background.js script: